RenYuanXue/datascientist-codechallenge/README.md

 # Data Scientist - Code Challenge Submission

+#### Results:

+372.49 MAE

 #### Deliverables:

 - Data Exploration and Data Cleaning.ipynb:

-    Contains code used to explore and clean the data, will generate csv file "Cleaned data.csv"
+    Contains code used to explore and clean the data, will generate csv file "Cleaned data.csv".

 - Model Selection and Tuning.ipynb:

     Contains code used to select a model and hyperparameter tuning.

 - Cleaned Dataset.csv: